rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

 ## tl;dr

 - The `MMU` is turned on.
-- A simple scheme is used: static `64 KiB` translation tables.
+- A simple scheme is used: Static `64 KiB` translation tables.
 - For educational purposes, we write to a remapped `UART`, and `identity map` everything else.

 ## Table of Contents